Boundary H\"{o}lder continuity of stable solutions to semilinear elliptic problems in $C^{1,1}$ domains: Boundary estimate

 \section{Boundary $C^\alpha$ estimate}

 We prove the H\"{o}lder estimate in half-balls.
-At this point, the proof amounts to combining Propositions~\ref{prop:rad} and~\ref{prop:l1rad} with Theorem~\ref{thm:previous}, to deduce a decay of the weighted Dirichlet energy and applying a scaling and covering argument.
+The proof amounts to combining Propositions~\ref{prop:rad} and~\ref{prop:l1rad} with Theorem~\ref{thm:previous} to deduce the decay of the weighted Dirichlet energy, and to then apply a scaling an covering argument.

 \begin{proof}[Proof of the H\"{o}lder estimate \eqref{holder} in Theorem~\ref{thm:holder}] We may assume that $3 \leq n \leq 9$.
-Indeed, when $n = 2$, we recover the estimate by applying Theorem~\ref{thm:holder} to the function $\widetilde{u}(x_1, x_2, x_3) := u(x_2, x_3)$, a stable solution to the elliptic equation $\elliptic \widetilde{u}_{x_1 x_1} + L \widetilde{u} = f(\widetilde{u})$ in $B^+_1\subset \R^{3}$ where $L$ acts only in the $(x_2, x_3)$ variables.
+Indeed, when $n = 2$, we recover the estimate by applying Theorem~\ref{thm:holder} to the function $\widetilde{u}(x_1, x_2, x_3) := u(x_2, x_3)$, a stable solution to the elliptic equation $\elliptic \widetilde{u}_{x_1 x_1} + L \widetilde{u} = f(\widetilde{u})$ in $B^+_1\subset \R^{3}$, where $L$ acts only in the $(x_2, x_3)$ variables.
 Similarly, when $n = 1$, one considers the function $\widetilde{u}(x_1, x_2, x_3) := u(x_3)$.

 Throughout the proof, $C$ denotes a generic universal constant unless stated otherwise.
-The proof is divided in three steps.
-In Step~1, we prove the decay of the weighted Dirichlet energy under the assumption $A(0) = \id$.
+The proof is divided into three steps.
+In Step~1, we prove the weighted Dirichlet energy decay under the assumption $A(0) = \id$.
 Later, in Step~2, we remove this assumption and prove a $C^{\alpha}$ estimate in universally small balls.
 Finally, in Step~3, we deduce the theorem by a scaling an covering argument.

 \textbf{Step 1:} {\it Under the assumption that

 we prove that if $\varepsilon \leq \varepsilon_0$, then

 where $\varepsilon_0 > 0$, $\alpha > 0$, and $C$ are universal constants. }